Reading Time: 9 minutes

 2. Can you afford not to work for a few days?
 The time it takes to drive a vehicle or tote it to a distant location can lead to lost wages.
 A trusted car shipping company won’t require you to take extra time off work to transport your vehicle, and you can trust each step of the process to be handled professionally.

-3. You have enough stress, don’t add more – Transporting your car over a distance takes time and loads of energy, which adds more stress to your already stress filled life – save yourself the headache, and mileage on your vehicle, and let a shipping pro like Nationwide Auto Transportation take care of it.
-Does your roadside assistance cover vehicle shipping costs?
-Read the post to find out.
+3. You have enough stress, don’t add more – Transporting your car over a distance takes time and loads of energy.
+This adds more stress to your already stress filled life – save yourself the headache, and mileage on your vehicle.
+Let a shipping pro like Nationwide Auto Transportation take care of it.

 1. Transportation Insurance – Often, insurance companies offer coverage for transporting a vehicle when using a shipping company, which can be helpful.
 Read our Auto Transport Insurance: A Simplified Guide and insure that you are up to speed.